edisonchan2013928/PyNKDV/README.md

 Network kernel density visualization (NKDV) has been widely used in different applications, including traffic/traffic accident hotspot detection and crime hotspot detection.
 Therefore, many software packages, e.g., spNetwork (an R package) and SANET (a plugin for QGIS/ArcGIS), can also support this tool.
 However, all these software packages are based on the naïve implementation, which are not scalable to large-scale datasets.
 To overcome this weakness, we propose this python library, called PyNKDV [1], which is based on our state-of-the-art solution (ADA) [8].
 PyNKDV can significantly improve the efficiency for generating NKDV compared with existing software packages.

 # Usage of PyNKDV
 Our PyNKDV library can clearly show hotspots in the commonly used geographic information systems, including QGIS and ArcGIS.
-In Figure 1, we show the hotspot map (based on NKDV) for the 311-call location dataset in San Francisco.
+In Figure 1, we show the hotspot map (based on NKDV) for the 311-call location dataset in San Francisco using QGIS.
 Compared with the scatter plot (cf. Figure 1a), we can clearly observe that there are two 311-call hotspot regions in San Francisco (cf. Figure 1b).

 # Installation Guidelines
 ++TODO: add details++